-A guarantee such as the one proposed by a security service such as SwissCaution can be subscribed instead of making an actual bank deposit which avoids blocking your funds on a bank account (see the SwissCaution conditions hereby)
+A guarantee such as the one proposed by a security service (for example, SwissCaution, FirstCaution, SmartCaution, etc.) can be subscribed instead of making an actual bank deposit which avoids blocking your funds on a bank account.

 Article 2 of the “Rules and Common practices for letting premises in the Canton of Vaud”:

 Guarantees (art.
 257 of the Swiss Code of Obligations – CO)

 If a financial guarantee is required by the lessor, it shall not exceed three months’ net rent, except for leases concerning premises for commercial use.
 The guarantee shall be provided within 30 days after signature of the contract, but at the latest at the moment the lessee takes over the premises.
 If the lessor receives a guarantee, within ten days after receipt it shall be placed in a bank account in the name of the lessee at a bank in the area where the premises are situated.
 Likewise, if the lessee sets up the guarantee, it shall be done in the same way.

 This arrangement guarantees that the lessee will fulfil his/her obligations to the lessor arising from the lease they have signed, or from possession of the premises beyond the term of the lease.
 The lessee may not use the guarantee to settle outstanding debts towards the lessor during the period of the lease, or at the time of final departure from the premises.